Ghoulies

-Ghoulies is a 1985 American horror comedy film directed by Luca Bercovici in his directorial debut, and co-written with producer Jefery Levy.
+Ghoulies is a 1985 American horror film, directed by Luca Bercovici in his directorial debut.
+The film was co-written with producer Jefery Levy.
 It stars Peter Liapis, Lisa Pelikan, Michael Des Barres, Jack Nance, Scott Thomson, and Mariska Hargitay in her film debut.
-It is the first film in the Ghoulies film series and was followed by three sequels.
+The film follows a young man named Jonathan Graves who, after inheriting his satanic father's estate, becomes seduced by its occult secrets.
+It is the first film in the Ghoulies film series.

 Plot

-During a ceremony with a satanic cult, Malcolm, the leader, is about to sacrifice his child named Jonathan Graves when his mother, Anastasia, places a talisman around his neck that shocks Malcolm.
-He orders a participant named Wolfgang to take the child away, and sacrifices her instead.
-At some point, Malcolm died and the cultists disbanded.
+Malcolm Graves, the leader of a satanic cult, is about to sacrifice his child Jonathan when his mother, Anastasia, places a protective talisman around Jonathan's neck.
+Malcolm orders a participant named Wolfgang to take the child away, and sacrifices her instead.
 Twenty-five years later, an adult Jonathan and his girlfriend Rebecca inherit his late father's estate, where they find several books on magic and a basement full of occult paraphernalia.
-When they later throw a party and invite their friends, Jonathan recruits them to perform a ritual in the basement for fun.
-Everyone leaves when nothing happens, but a small creature begins to materialize in the basement.
+They throw a party.
+Jonathan recruits his friends to perform a ritual in the basement for fun.
+When he begins conducting the ritual, Jonathan abruptly becomes short-tempered.
+Everyone leaves when the ritual fails, but a small creature materializes in the basement.

-The next day, Jonathan tells Rebecca of his decision to quit college and work on the estate instead, to which she expresses concern.
-While cleaning up the house, Malcolm's ghost influences Jonathan to go into the basement to perform another ritual.
-Rebecca's concern grows when Jonathan refuses to eat, explaining that he is fasting.
-That evening, he conjures several creatures called Ghoulies, and proclaims himself as their master, demanding them to hide their existence from everyone but him.
-One day, Rebecca comes home to find Jonathan performing a ritual, much to her shock.
-He explains that he is trying to learn about the parents he never knew, and promises to stop his behavior.
-While they both lay in bed, a Ghoulie secretly draws an occult diagram under the bed which prompts Jonathan to chant in another language, and a furious Rebecca leaves him.
+The next day, Jonathan tells Rebecca he is quitting college to work on the estate.
+She expresses concern, which grows when Jonathan refuses to eat, explaining that he is fasting.
+He conjures several creatures called Ghoulies, and proclaims himself their master, demanding they hide their existence from everyone but him.
+One day, Rebecca comes home to find Jonathan in the basement wearing a dripping wet robe.
+He explains that he was trying to learn about the parents which he never knew, and promises to stop his behavior.
+He gives her the protective talisman as a gift, urging her to never take it off.
+While they are having sex, a Ghoulie draws an occult diagram under the bed which prompts Jonathan to chant in another language.
+A furious Rebecca leaves him.